Moff Gideon: The Mandalorian season one

-Season two
+The Mandalorian season two

 In "Chapter 11: The Heiress", Gideon is contacted by the captain of an Imperial freighter on the oceanic moon Trask, which was come under siege by the Mandalorian and a group of other Mandalorian warriors led by Bo-Katan Kryze, who is targeting Imperial cargo ships in the hopes of reclaiming the Darksaber.
 Deeming the ship doomed, Gideon orders the captain to destroy it and everyone aboard.
 The Mandalorians manage to prevent the ship's destruction, though the captain commits suicide, more afraid of Gideon than Bo-Katan Kryze.

 Gideon's plan is partially revealed in "Chapter 12: The Siege", in which the Mandalorian, Greef, Cara, and their Mythrol companion infiltrate a secret cloning facility at an Imperial base on Nevarro.
 There, they discover several bodies encased in tanks and a recorded message from Dr. Pershing to Gideon.
 Pershing states that he requires access to Grogu's blood, which is needed to provide a body with Force-sensitivity.
 However, several of the experiments have failed.
 Gideon makes a physical appearance at the end of the episode, standing in a chamber filled with Dark Troopers, aboard his cruiser.
 An officer informs him that the Mandalorian is still in possession of Grogu and that a tracking beacon has been placed on his ship, the Razor Crest.

 In "Chapter 14: The Tragedy", Gideon tracks the Mandalorian to Tython and sends two shuttles of stormtroopers to capture Grogu.
 While the Mandalorian and the recently arrived Boba Fett and Fennec Shand fight them off, they fail to prevent Grogu from being taken by four of Gideon's Dark Troopers, and the Razor Crest from being destroyed by an orbital strike from Gideon's cruiser.
 Escaping with Grogu, Gideon witnesses him using his Force powers on two stormtroopers that he throws around his holding cell, before stunning him and preparing to take him to Dr. Pershing to complete the blood transfusion.

 In "Chapter 16: The Rescue", the Mandalorian and his team infiltrate Gideon's ship, where Grogu is held hostage.
 Gideon offers Grogu to the Mandalorian on the condition that he leave the ship.
 However, Gideon attacks the Mandalorian with the Darksaber.
 The Mandalorian wins the duel and hands Gideon over to Cara Dune.
 When the Mandalorian tries to give the Darksaber to Bo-Katan, Gideon reveals that the wielder of the blade has a claim to the throne of Mandalore and that the blade can only be won in battle.
 A squadron of dark troopers attempt to rescue Gideon, but they are destroyed by Luke Skywalker, who has come to take Grogu for him to be trained as a Jedi.
 Defeated, Gideon attempts suicide but is foiled by Cara Dune and taken into custody.